 Comprehensive information on Berlin Modernist buildings and their history can be found on our website:

 Grand Tour of Berlin Modernism

-You can reach the Hansaviertel by taking U-Bahn line 9 from Zoologischer Garten to Hansaplatz.
-By S-Bahn you can go from Zoologischer Garten or from Friedrichstraße via the S-Bahn station Bellevue to get to the Hansaviertel.
+Take underground line 9 from Zoologischer Garten to Hansaplatz to reach the Hansa Quarter.
+The S-Bahn takes you there from Zoologischer Garten or from Friedrichstraße via Bellevue S-Bahn station.
 To explore the city, we recommend the Berlin Welcome Card for public transport.
-This will give you a discount of 25 percent on art:berlin tours, for example.
+This gives you a 25 per cent discount on art:berlin tours, for example.

 The Hansaviertel is a garden monument and walkable due to its open construction.
 At the same time, it is also home to many people who live and work here.
 These care for the monument and help to preserve its memory.